codingdud/minor-project/CONTRIBUTING.md

 - Feel free to ask questions or seek clarification during the contribution process.
 - We appreciate your contributions!

-**Thank you for your interest in making the Node.js Express API revives project even better!**
+**Thank you for your interest in making the Node.js Express API project even better!**